Kjaerandsen/SudokuWeb/README.md

 Sudoku web is a web application containing the game Sudoku.
 The current version is a minimum viable product (MVP) containing basic functionality.
 This functionality includes starting a game, updating values using buttons, ui elements showing wrong inputs and a victory screen.
+Additionally, there are initial instructions on the home page and functionality for manually or automatically marking potential occupants of each tile in the board.

 ## Getting Started